Chapter 16

 "[5] Slaves, obey your earthly masters with respect and fear, and with sincerity of heart, just as you would obey Christ.
 [6] Obey them not only to win their favor when their eye is on you, but like slaves of Christ, doing the will of God from your heart.
 [7] Serve wholeheartedly, as if you were serving the Lord, not men, [8] because you know that the Lord will reward everyone for whatever good he does, whether he is slave or free.
 [9] And masters, treat your slaves in the same way.
 Do not threaten them, since you know that he who is both their Master and yours is in heaven, and there is no favoritism with him."

 12(b) … We are to eat our own bread.
 In other words, whenever we are able, we are to work to supply our own physical needs and the physical needs of our families.
-Naturally, there may be times of illness, disaster and loss of work.
+Naturally, there may be times of illness, disaster and loss of a job.
 During these times it is perfectly fine to receive help from others.
 However, if at all possible we should do our best to be self sufficient.

-The second major principle the Bible teaches us with respect to work is that,
+The second major principle is that,

 WE ARE TO PROVIDE FOR THE NEEDS OF OUR FAMILIES